GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 Command: ``dump``
 =================

-This command is largely for debuging.
 It shows the various IR structures of the DaeDaLus compiler.
+This command is largely for debugging.

 .. data:: --parsed